ApurvaBhargava/my-curriculum-vitae/README.md

 ## 🏆 HONORS AND AWARDS

-- Women in Tech: Interview regarding my journey in AI and Fintech at [stAI Informed podcast](https://informediq.com/podcast/ep-13-women-of-informed/).
 - Won the 'Excellence Award for Extraordinary Performance in Academics' by BITOSA (Birla Institute of Technology Alumni Association).
 This is awarded to the student at the top of the batch in academics.
 - College Representative at Indian National Academy of Engineering (INAE) Youth Conclave, 2017, for input on national development projects.
 The panel included several Padma Bhushan and Padma Vibhushan recipients from Indian Space Research Organisation.
 - Other credentials: IBM Data Analysis Digital Badge.

+## 🌱 OTHER MENTIONS

+- Women in Tech: Interview regarding my journey in AI and Fintech at [stAI Informed podcast](https://informediq.com/podcast/ep-13-women-of-informed/).
+- CDS Alumni Spotlight

 ## 🌟 COLLEGIATE EXTRACURRICULARS